These people are our people.

 Director of Operations

 As our director of operations, Mindy keeps the rest of us organized and on schedule.
 And trust us, it is no small thing to herd an office of free-spirited, creative types.
-And on top of that, she handles employee hiring and training; is currently managing the plans for our up-coming move into the Murphy; and she makes sure there’s food in the kitchen and holiday lunches on the calendar.
+And on top of that, she handles employee hiring and training, and she makes sure there’s food in the kitchen and holiday lunches on the calendar.

 With three active teenagers, two dogs, and a commute from way up in Boone County, most of us can’t figure out how Mindy gets to the office on time every day, but she does.
 She’s also been volunteering for 20 years with Psi Iota Xi—a non-profit that annually gives thousands of dollars to causes related to speech, hearing, literacy, and the arts.
 Yeah, and you thought your week was busy.